THE HISTORY OF THE INCLINE VILLAGE-CRYSTAL BAY TOWNSHIP

 The Court continued to hear rumors of Commissioner Lucey making statements that he had the votes to eliminate the Court, just as he stated he had the votes to eliminate the Constable’s Office.
-Despite requests for someone from the County to advise the Court of its plans, no information has been provided and the Court has been compelled to make a public records request to find out what’s going on.
+Despite requests for someone from the County to advise the Court of its plans, no information has been provided and the Court was compelled to make a public records request to find out what’s going on.
 The County never complied with the Court's public records request.
 Judge Tiras has gone on record pleading with the County to allow for the community of Incline Village, the Incline Justice Court and the Incline Constable to be a part of any conversations in Public, Noticed and Open meetings, thus far, to no avail.
 In June 2022, Commissioner Lucey lost his primary to then County Assessor, Mike Clark.
 Mr. Clark won the general election and began serving Washoe County in January 2023.
 Upon former Commissioner Lucey's loss (and Commissioner Vaughn Hartung's subsequent resignation), the Court has not been faced with it's elimination and on November 29, 2023, it moved to it's current location at 855 Alder Avenue, Incline Village, Nevada.